Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

-$\ref{equiv ii})$.We start with the nef model of Example $\ref{shamgrau8}$ in the Hirzebruch surface $\mathbb{F}_5$.
+$(\ref{equiv ii})$.We start with the nef model of Example $\ref{shamgrau8}$ in the Hirzebruch surface $\mathbb{F}_5$.
 After an elementary transformation we pass to $\mathbb{F}_4$ keeping the saddle-nodes and the multiplicity $[5]$ of the unique invariant fiber.
-This is shown in next figure.
+This is shown in the next figure.

-After this we perform three more elementary transformations to obtain a foliation of $\mathbb{F}_1$ and then, after contraction of the $(-1)$-section, we arrive in the projective plane.
-The pair of saddle-nodes on the invariant vertical fiber of $\mathbb{F}_5$ is transformed in a pair of singularities along an invariant projective line of a degree $4$ foliation.
+After this we perform three more elementary transformations to obtain a foliation of $\mathbb{F}_1$ and then, after contraction of the $(-1)$-section, we arrive at the projective plane.
+The pair of saddle-nodes on the invariant vertical fiber of $\mathbb{F}_5$ is transformed into a pair of singularities along an invariant projective line of a degree $4$ foliation.
 The net effect in the plane can be described concretely by means of a polynomial isomorphism of $\C^2$.
 Indeed,

 defines the foliation of Example \ref{novoexemplograu4} and, if $R: \C^2\to \C^2$ is

 then $R^*(\eta)$ is the $1$-form of Example \ref{shamgrau8}.